scrudgey/DJ2020/hacking_v3.md

 * show status bar in overlay
 * separate scan from scan edges from scan datafile
 * software selector mouseover too close to disabled
+* even when node edges are known, cyber info shows edges as unknowns unless node is known
+* even when data file is known, data indicator not shown unless node is known
+* smaller terminal window

+do something about terminal jumping when indicator revealed shouldn't have to hack a compromised node to download file

 effect when revealing nodes
 effect when revealing edges
-shouldn't have to hack a compromised node to download file

-sound effects for typing, enter sound effects for software in progress delay after enter -> output even when node edges are known, cyber info shows edges as unknowns unless node is known
+sound effects for typing, enter sound effects for software in progress
+? delay after enter -> output

 hacking from cyberdeck
-smaller terminal window
+    everything in the existing flow assumes it is a cybernodeindicator and it uses the associated node two possibilities:
+        1. turn player indicator into a cyber node, unifying this and other codebases cyberdeck becomes a node- this is interesting nodes can be dynamic this is an unknown i think this is the solution cybergraph update - set player node position

+# load up cyberdeck during mission planning

+# craft software between missions